lindaprotocol/documentation-en/docs/contracts/lrc20.md

-# TRC-20
+# LRC-20

-TRC‌-20 is a technical standard used for smart contracts on the TRON blockchain for implementing tokens with the TRON Virtual Machine (TVM).
+LRC‌-20 is a technical standard used for smart contracts on the LINDA blockchain for implementing tokens with the LINDA Virtual Machine (LVM).
 It is fully compatible to ERC‌-20.

 ## Implementation Rules